catec/leica_scanstation/README.md

     - to read and understand the information sent by the scanstation which is published in a ROS topic.
     - to view the video captured by the device which is published as images in another ROS Topic.

 - **leica_scanstation_ros_release**.
-This is not a ROS package but a container for the application and the library files needed to run it.
-The aim is to be able to execute the program in both Windows and Linux (this one requires additional tools such as wine).
+This is not a ROS package but a container for the application already compiled and the library files needed to run it.
+The aim is to be able to execute the program in both Windows and Linux (this one requires additional tools such as wine), avoiding compilation errors.

 - **leica_scanstation_msgs**.
 This package defines types of messages and services that permit interpretation of the scanner information.
 It is OS independent.